Stain and paint can work very differently on your driveway and should be chosen with care.

 Paint, on the other hand, will stay on the surface of the concrete driveway itself, providing a strong layer of protection to keep the elements from penetrating the surface.

-Although stains can last longer, the major drawback is these are mostly semi-transparent.
+Although stains can last longer, the major drawback is they are mostly semi-transparent.

 This means it will not help in covering the imperfections if its present on your driveway surface.